Ninjago (TV series): Film adaptation

 Lloyd Garmadon and the main ninja characters are the protagonists of The Lego Ninjago Movie, which was released in 2017.
-Although the plot is not directly related to the Ninjago television series, Lloyd retains his role as the Green Ninja and leader of the secret ninja force.
-Warner Bros. announced the development of an animated film based on the Ninjago television series on 17 September 2013.
-The film was directed by Charlie Bean, Paul Fisher and Bob Logan and produced by Dan Lin, Roy Lee, Phil Lord and Christopher Miller.
-The original writers for the Ninjago television series, Dan and Kevin Hageman were also writers for the film.
-The Lego Ninjago Movie premiered on 16 September 2017 and the cast included Dave Franco as Lloyd, Jackie Chan as Master Wu and Justin Theroux as Lord Garmadon.
+Although the plot is not directly related to the Ninjago television series, Lloyd retains his role as the Green Ninja and leader of the secret ninja force, battling against the evil Lord Garmadon.
+Warner Bros. had announced the development of the film in 2013.
+The film was directed by Charlie Bean, Paul Fisher and Bob Logan, and produced by Dan Lin, Roy Lee, Phil Lord and Christopher Miller.
+The original writers for the Ninjago television series, Dan and Kevin Hageman, were also writers for the film.
+The cast included Dave Franco as Lloyd, Jackie Chan as Master Wu and Justin Theroux as Lord Garmadon.
 The plot involves the main ninja characters battling against the main antagonist of the film, the evil warlord Lord Garmadon.

 Other media

 In addition to the Ninjago television series and The Lego Ninjago Movie, the ninja characters have appeared in magazines, video games, colouring books, graphic novels, children's books and theme park attractions.